-Note that these projections assume all other assumptions are exactly met, including payment of State contributions made equal to the full actuarially determined contribution.
+Note that these projections assume all other assumptions are exactly met, including payment of State contributions made equal to the full Actuarially Determined Contribution.

-Under this scenario, the State ADC rate increases to 36.6% of payroll by the end the 10-year projection period, significantly greater than the 31.4% ultimate rate in the baseline projection.
-Additionally, the funded ratio is projected to be lower in this scenario, reaching 90% in 2024 and slowly increasing to 91%, lower than the 95% ultimate ratio in the baseline scenario.
-By introducing investment losses, the AVA exceeds the MVA the entire period.
+Under this scenario, the State ADC rate increases to 32.9% of payroll by the end of the 10-year projection period, significantly greater than the 27.1% ultimate rate in the baseline projection.
+Additionally, the funded ratio is projected to be lower in this scenario, reaching 93% in 2025 and slowly increasing to 94%, lower than the 99% ultimate ratio in the baseline scenario.
+By introducing investment losses, the AVA exceeds the MVA starting in FY 2025.